![]() |

 -

-The official Korail site is www.korail.com (click 'ENGLISH' top centre for English) but to buy tickets or a Korail Pass, go to their sub-site www.letskorail.com and use the 'LANGUAGE' selector top right to switch it to English.
+Option 1, the official Korail site is www.korail.com (for English click Language top right) but to buy tickets or a Korail Pass, go to their sub-site www.letskorail.com (again, for English click Language top right).

 The high-speed KTX trains between Seoul and Busan are highlighted in pink.
 But if you are not in a hurry, the much slower non-high-speed Saemaul or Mugunghwa trains are cheaper and use the old route winding around the hills rather than through them.